ssoudan/edisonIsThePilot/DESIGN.md

 *Note:* it would be nice to be able to disable the feedback to be able to experimentally identify the dynamic characteristic of rudder-boat system and tune the PID controller from that.

-- Be able to have a sinusoidal steering input of know amplitude
+- Be able to have a step steering input of know amplitude
 - Measure the track
 - Be able to export data

-Not implemented yet.
+This is implemented in 'cmd/systemCalibration' and exports a JSON with the results to the filesystem or an HTTP endpoint.
+The output need to be further processed to extract the characteristics of the steering+boat system in order to tune the PID controller.

 ### 3.2 Subsystems